 Statistical analyses

-All statistical analyses were performed on the IBM SPSS 20.0 (IBM Corp, Armonk, NY, USA).
+All statistical analyses were performed using the IBM SPSS 20.0 (IBM Corp, Armonk, NY, USA).
 Continuous variables were expressed as median (range) and mean ± standard deviation, and categorical variables were expressed as frequency (percentage).
 The non-parametric Mann-Whitney U test was used to compare continuous variables between PPIs and non-PPIs groups, and the Chi-square test and Fisher's exact test were used to compare categorical variables between the two groups.
 Logistic regression analyses were performed to explore the impact of postoperative PPIs on post-EVT GIB and other post-EVT complications during hospitalization.
 Odds ratios (ORs) with 95% confidence intervals (CIs) were calculated.
-Subgroup analyses were performed according to the enrollment period, type and route of PPIs after the index EVT, use of PPIs before the index EVT, use of vasoactive drugs after the index EVT, indication of EVT, PVST, ascites, and HCC (Figure 1).
+Subgroup analyses were performed according to the enrollment period, type and route of PPIs after the index EVT, use of PPIs before the index EVT, use of vasoactive drugs after the index EVT, indication of EVT, and presence of PVST, ascites, and HCC (Figure 1).
 A two-sided P < 0.05 was considered statistically significant.

 RESULTS